bpucker/FlavonoidFriday/README.md

+### (37) Anthocyanin colors ###

+> **_<a href="https://github.com/bpucker/FlavonoidFriday/">TWEET</a>:_** Anthocyanins appear in a wide range of colors depending on decorations/modifications of Pelargonidin, Cyanidin, Delphinidin, Peonidin, Petunidin, Malvidin (and more) #FlavonoidFriday (details: )

+Pelargonidin, Cyanidin, and Delphinidin are the first anthocyanidins and differ in the number of hydroxy groups.
+The color ranges from orange over purple to blue.
+Additional modifications are Peonidin (O-methylated Cyanidin), Petunidin (O-methylated Delphinidin), and Malvidin (2x O-methylated Delphinidin).
+The addition of sugar moieties turns the anthocyanidins into anthocyanins.

 ## Contact ##
 Do you have a recent open access publication about the flavonoid biosynthesis that could be featured here?
 Please get in touch: [Boas Pucker (email)](mailto:bpucker@cebitec.uni-bielefeld.de?subject=[GitHub]FlavonoidFriday)